 Students will undertake 2 skills-based assessment tasks, learning sewing skills and techniques including: facings, pleats, pockets, buttons, and buttonholes, and the other task focusing on pattern construction and the construction of a garment.

-Students will work through the design process to investigate materials and their features and aesthetics and will then go through the process of construction of their deigns.
+Students will work through the design process to investigate materials and their features and aesthetics and will then go through the process of construction of their designs.
+This subject incurs a cost.

-School-based Assessment 70 %
+School-based Assessment 70%

 - Skills Task A: Pattern Construction 20%

 - Skills Task B: Skills Samples 20%

 - Design Process: Garment Design 30%

 External Assessment 30%

 - Solution: Garment Construction